nextentrepreneur/todo/README.md

 ## TODO APP
-This application is built with Electron, React and FireBase.
+This application is built with Electron, React, Redux,Thunk and FireBase.

 ## Available Scripts